-- Original material - Flayrah aims to be a source of original material.
-While some content may be derived from elsewhere (link your sources!), we encourage submitters to at least rewrite the story in their own words and add context for those unfamiliar with the topic.
+- Original work - Flayrah aims to be a source of original news content.
+While some may be derived from elsewhere (link your sources!), we encourage submitters to at least rewrite the story in their own words, and add relevant context for those unfamiliar with the topic.

-If you think you've got something that fits this definition, but don't know how to write it, check out this tutorial.
+If you think you've got something that fits this definition, but don't know how to write it, check out our contribution guidelines.